Allenmac2811/mern-app-combined/README.md

 # Update Direction-MERN

+Photos will not be saved on this app as it is running on a free hosting tire

 Direction is a web application, that provides users a platform to signup/login and share photos and places they have visited.

 # Description